HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Machine learning on further mock observations

 \subsection{Source and lens redshifts}

-The mock system we have investigated in Sections \ref{sec: Example data used for machine learning} and \ref{sec: Machine learning on example mock-observation} has $\sourcez = 0.76$ which corresponds roughly to the median source redshift of the OM10 catalog.
-Furthermore, we have learned from Section \ref{sec: Uncertainties due to microlensing and noise} that the observational noise is the dominant source of uncertainty and we therefore expect a large dependency of the time-delay measurement on $\sourcez$ (assuming a fixed exposure time during observations).
+The mock system we investigated in Sects. \ref{sec: Example data used for machine learning} and \ref{sec: Machine learning on example mock-observation} has $\sourcez = 0.76,$ which roughly corresponds to the median source redshift of the OM10 catalog.
+Furthermore, we have learned from Sect. \ref{sec: Uncertainties due to microlensing and noise} that the observational noise is the dominant source of uncertainty and we therefore expect a large dependence of the time-delay measurement on $\sourcez$ (assuming a fixed exposure time during observations).

 We therefore investigate in this section $\sourcez = 0.55$ and $\sourcez = 0.99$, which correspond to the 16th and 84th percentiles, respectively, of the source redshift from LSNe Ia in the OM10 catalog.
-To probe just the dependency on $\sourcez$, we leave all other parameters as defined in Table \ref{tab: Example double LSNe Ia}.
+To probe just the dependence on $\sourcez$, we leave all other parameters as defined in Table \ref{tab: Example double LSNe Ia}.
 We do not scale the absolute time delay with the source redshift, since this is just a hypothetical experiment to demonstrate how different brightnesses, related to the source redshift, influence the time-delay measurement.

-The two cases are shown in Figure \ref{fig: example light curve different source and lens redshifts}, where we see the much better quality of the light curve for $\sourcez = 0.55$ (upper panel) in comparison to $\sourcez = 0.99$ (lower panel).
+The two cases are shown in Fig. \ref{fig: example light curve different source and lens redshifts}, where we see the much better quality of the light curve for $\sourcez = 0.55$ (upper panel) in comparison to $\sourcez = 0.99$ (lower panel).
 Further, we also probe the lens redshift by investigating $\lensz=0.16$ and $\lensz=0.48$, which also corresponds to the 16th and 84th percentile of the OM10 catalog and where we also leave other parameters unchanged.